wdmg/yii2-stats/README.md

     ?>

 # Status and version [in progress development]
+* v.1.1.0 - Added module name and description, translations.
+Routing fix.
 * v.1.0.8 - Updated dependencies
-* v.1.0.7 - Added SelectInput widget

 # Copyright and License
 This product also includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com)